cgwire/kitsu/docs/short/README.md

 :::

 After adding your last asset, click on **Confirm**.
-It will create the asset and closes the window.
+It will create the asset and close the window.

 ::: tip
-if you click on **Confirm and stay**, but realize you don't have more assets to add, click on **Close**, it cancels the window.
+If you click on **Confirm and stay, ** realize you don't have more assets to add, and click on **Close, ** the window will be canceled.
 :::

 ![Global asset page](../img/getting-started/asset_edit.png)

-You will also see the tasks who select for your assets workflow are created at the same time.
+You will also see the tasks that are selected for your assets workflow are created at the same time.

 If you need to add more **Assets**, click the **+ Create assets** button.

 ::: details Create Assets from a CSV Spreadsheet File You may already have your asset list ready in a spreadsheet file.
-With Kitsu, you have two ways to import them; the first is to import a `.csv` file, the second is to copy-paste your data directly into Kitsu.
+With Kitsu, you have two ways to import them; the first is to import a `.csv` file and copy-paste your data directly into Kitsu.

 First, save your spreadsheet as a `.csv` file.

-Then, go back to the asset page on Kitsu, and click on the **Import** icon.
+Then, go back to the asset page on Kitsu and click on the **Import** icon.
 ![Import Icon](../img/getting-started/import.png)

-A pop-up window **Import data from a CSV** opens, click on **Browse** to pick your `.csv` file.
+A pop-up window **Import data from a CSV** opens.
+Click on **Browse** to pick your `.csv` file.

 ![Import csv file](../img/getting-started/import_csv_asset.png)

 To see the result, click on the **Preview** button.

-You can check and adjust the name of the columns with the preview of your data.
+You can check and adjust the name of the columns by previewing your data.

 NB: the **Episode** column is only mandatory for a **TV Show** production.

 ![Import data copy paste data](../img/getting-started/import_preview_data.png)

-Once everything is good, click on the **Confirm** button to import your data into Kitsu.
+Once everything is good, click the **Confirm** button to import your data into Kitsu.

-Now, you have all your assets imported into Kitsu and the task created according to your **Settings**.
+You have imported all your assets into Kitsu and created the task according to your Settings.

 ![Import data copy paste data](../img/getting-started/import_result_asset.png)
 :::

-::: details Create Assets by Copy / Pasting a Spreadsheet File
+::: details Create Assets by Copying / Pasting a Spreadsheet File

-Open your spreadsheet, select your data and copy them.
+Open your spreadsheet, select your data, and copy them.

 ![Import copy data](../img/getting-started/import_copypas_asset.png)

-Then, go back to the asset page on Kitsu, and click on the **Import** icon
+Then, go back to the asset page on Kitsu and click on the **Import** icon
 ![Import Icon](../img/getting-started/import.png).

-A pop-up window **Import data from a CSV** opens, click on the **Paste a CSV data** tab.
+A pop-up window **Import data from a CSV** opens; click on the **Paste a CSV data** tab.

 ![Import data copy paste tab](../img/getting-started/import_pastcsvdata_asset.png)

 You can paste your previously selected data and see the result with the **Preview** button.

 ![Import data copy paste data](../img/getting-started/import_pastcsvdata2_asset.png)

-You can check and adjust the name of the columns with the preview of your data.
+You can check and adjust the name of the columns by previewing your data.

 NB: the **Episode** column is only mandatory for a **TV Show** production.

 ![Import data copy paste data](../img/getting-started/import_preview_data.png)

-Once everything is good, click on the **Confirm** button to import your data into Kitsu.
+Once everything is good, click the **Confirm** button to import your data into Kitsu.

-Now, you have all your assets imported into Kitsu and the task created according to your **Settings**.
+You have imported all your assets into Kitsu and created the task according to your Settings.

 ![Import data copy paste data](../img/getting-started/import_result_asset.png)
 :::